News about Discovery+ launching in Canada, "What Happened, Brittany Murphy", "Shetland", and more.

 The Conjuring: The Devil Made Me Do It, starring Vera Farmiga and Patrick Wilson – the third installment in the main Conjuring horror film series that began in 2013, and the eighth in a shared universe that also includes the Annabelle films – is being released in North American theatres on Friday, June 4, 2021, by Warner Bros.
 Pictures.

 Because of the ongoing closures of cinemas in much of Canada during the coronavirus pandemic, the Warner Bros.
 Canada website has confirmed that The Conjuring 3 would be available both in movie theatres, where permitted to open (such as in Quebec, Saskatchewan, and much of Atlantic Canada), and as a premium video-on-demand (PVOD) rental, initially going for about $24.99 (plus tax) for a 48-hour rental, beginning at approximately 3:01 a.m.
 EDT / 12:01 a.m.
-PDT on June 4.
+PDT on June 4 – however rental prices have dropped since then, and digital purchase options are now available as well.

-The Devil Made Me Do It is now available to rent in Canada through the following retailers.
+The Devil Made Me Do It is now available to rent and/or purchase digitally in Canada through the following retailers.
 Although some of these are part of the same websites and apps as subscription streaming services, no subscription should required to be able to rent:

 - Amazon Prime Video Store